Football season has only just begun, and I’m already fantasizing about all the tasty treats I plan on making for my game day table.

-- 1 medium yellow onion, sliced and rings separated
+- 1 large yellow onion - (sliced and rings separated)

 - 1 cup plain, non-fat Greek yogurt